 Is there a quick way to set up multiple extensions?

-Yes, you can enter a list of users and their extensions in a spreadsheet and use “Bulk Generator” to generate multiple extensions.
-Another time-saver whenusing Bulk Generator - if you specify users' external (direct) phone numbers (DIDs) and users' handsets MAC addresses, Bulk Generator will generate Inbound Routes, and configuration files to auto-provision users' phones (see documentation for details).
+Yes, both Thirdlane Business PBX and Thirdlane Multi Tenant PBX allow you to use “Bulk Generator” to generate multiple extensions by uploading a CSV files.
+It is very quick and allows you to have a complete extension created based on the default values and a few data items entered in a spreadsheet.
+Another big time-saver when using Bulk Generator - if you specify users' external (direct) phone numbers (DIDs) and users' handsets MAC addresses, Bulk Generator will generate Inbound Routes, and configuration files to auto-provision users' phones (see documentation for details).

 What types of handsets are supported?